 The ability to get so close to your customer so as to hear their thoughts was the single most contributing factor to Apples’ success.

 When Richard Branson announced his plans to launch a chain of hotels, the customer feedback was centred more around women guests.
 So he had additional wardrobe space, healthier options in the restaurants and improved lighting in the hallways based on the inputs received.

 This step got him accolades from his guests and most importantly from his own wife when she had stayed there.

-Listening attentively to your customers via surveys, customer experience forums and social media could be your strategy to success and better services.
+Listening attentively to your customers via surveys, customer experience forums, and social media could be your strategy for success and better services.
 Can you think of any more surprising outcomes if you started listening to customers; we would love to hear your views!